Rohank1810/NetBankPro/README.md

 # Delta-demo1
-This is learning of Git and GitHub
+This is learning of Git and GitHub.